-The Free Application for Federal Student Aid (FAFSA) is the form used by the Department of Education to determine your eligibility for federal financial aid.
+The Free Application for Federal Student Aid (FAFSA) is the form used by the U.S. Dept of Education to determine your eligibility for federal financial aid.
 To learn more about the FAFSA, visit our information-based website, StartWithFAFSA.org.

-Finish the FAFSA in Five Steps breaks the FAFSA process into five simple steps and includes information about the materials needed to complete the form, tools available through online submission and more.
+Finish the FAFSA in Five Steps, also available in Spanish, breaks the FAFSA process into five simple steps and includes information about the materials needed to complete the form, tools available through online submission and more.
 It also provides information about additional financial aid resources and includes FAFSA Facts, which offers students and parents must-know facts about the FAFSA including useful terms, when to apply and how to get the most assistance throughout the process.

 The FAFSA Fundamentals PowerPoint is a great introduction to the Free Applications for Federal Student Aid.
 It will guide you through an overview of completing the FAFSA.